Cross-lingual Offensive Language Detection: A Systematic Review of Datasets, Transfer Approaches and Challenges: Challenges and Future Directions

 \subsubsection{\textbf{Application of Large Language Models}}

 With the emergence of Large Language Models (LLMs), the landscape of offensive language detection has rapidly shifted.
 Models such as GPT-3 \cite{brown2020language}, GPT-4 \cite{openai2023gpt4}, Fine-tuned LAnguage Net (FLAN) \cite{wei2021finetuned} have demonstrated impressive multilingual capabilities, and recent surveys have highlighted their growing importance~\cite{zhao2023survey}. \textbf{Instruction-tuned LLMs with prompting} can already perform competitive detection across monolingual and multilingual settings without the need for task-specific fine-tuning~\cite{plaza2023respectful}.
 Prompt design strategies, such as incorporating \textbf{task descriptions or input-label demonstrations}, further enhance performance~\cite{chen2022adaprompt,han2022designing,roy2023probing}.
 LLMs also show promise in addressing data scarcity by \textbf{generating synthetic examples} for low-resource languages~\cite{hartvigsen2022toxigen}, and in \textbf{providing explanations} that improve interpretability~\cite{wang2023evaluating}.
 Despite their advantages, LLMs are not a full replacement for prior methods.
 They often underperform specialised multilingual PLMs on fine-grained tasks when little prompting expertise is available, and they remain costly to deploy at scale.
 Traditional approaches, such as leveraging domain-specific lexicons (e.g., HurtLex) or designing language-family-specific PLMs (e.g., MuRIL, AraBERT), still \emph{work well} for targeted low-resource or domain-specific scenarios, offering more efficiency and control.
-A key direction is to explore how LLMs and prior CLTL techniques can be combined.
-For example, lexicon features and culturally-aware embeddings can be integrated as prompts or external knowledge sources to guide LLMs, while smaller multilingual PLMs can be lightweight alternatives in resource-constrained environments.

-Overall, while early work on LLMs in this area was scarce at the time of our survey design, the rapid pace of development since then underscores their central role going forward.
-Future studies should explicitly compare LLM-based approaches with prior CLTL techniques to establish where LLMs truly offer an advantage and where traditional methods remain more effective.
+Overall, while early work on LLMs in this area was scarce at the time of our survey design, the rapid pace of development since then underscores their growing importance.
+Future studies should explicitly and systematically compare LLM-based approaches with prior CLTL techniques to establish where LLMs offer clear advantages and where CLTL methods remain more effective.
+Another important research direction is to explore the complementarity between LLMs and CLTL approaches.
+For example, lexicon features, linguistic distance, and culturally-aware representations can be integrated as prompts or external knowledge sources to guide LLMs, while smaller multilingual PLMs can be lightweight alternatives in resource-constrained environments.